tianbo137/Portfolio/Visualizing-DC-Traffic-Crashes/README.md

 Here are the steps I took for the project:

 * I collected, cleaned, and analyzed the data.
-* Created heat maps — static and with time that shows accidents by location, for the year, over a map of NJ, for visualization.
+* Created heat maps — static and with time that shows accidents by location, for the year, over a map of DC, for visualization.

 To better guide us through the analysis, I formulated the problem into the following set of questions:
 * Which type of accidents are more fatal?